Leonel Galeano

-Leonel Galeano (born 2 August 1991) is an Argentine footballer who plays as a central defender for FBC Melgar in the Liga 1.
+Leonel Galeano (born 2 August 1991) is an Argentine footballer who plays as a central defender for Cienciano in the Liga 1.

 Club career

 Born in Miramar, Buenos Aires Province, Galeano graduated from Independiente's youth setup, and played his first match as a professional on 21 August 2009, starting in a 0–1 home loss against Newell's Old Boys.
 He scored his first goal for the club on 18 October, netting his side's only in a 1–1 draw with Chacarita Juniors.

 Galeano appeared in 34 matches during his debut campaign, overtaking veterans Carlos Matheu and Gabriel Vallés.
 He also featured regularly during the Copa Sudamericana's winning campaign, appearing in nine matches and scoring once.

 Galeano fell through the pecking order in the following campaigns, after the arrivals of Gabriel Milito and Claudio Morel.
 He appeared in 23 matches in 2012–13, as the Diablos were relegated.

 On 31 July 2013, Galeano signed a one-year deal with La Liga side Rayo Vallecano.
 However, after a campaign marred by injuries, he was released by the Madrid side.